 - Children: People without children are far more likely to make bequests.
 While only 20% of willmakers on our platform did not have children, they made 48% of all bequests.

 - Location: We’ve found a high correlation between the frequency of bequests (how many nonprofits donors have included in their will) and states that have strong economies and higher concentrations of wealth, such as New York and California.

 - Pets: Pet owners are 70% more likely to make bequests, but those amounts are a little lower than non-pet owners.

-It’s important to note that people who don’t have any or all of these characteristics do still make bequests.
-It may just be in lower numbers.
+It’s important to note that people who don’t have any or all of these characteristics still make bequests, just typically at lower numbers.
 For that reason, you should still send information about bequest gifts to every supporter.
-You never know who might be interested now or in the future.
+You never know who might be interested now or in the future!

 Charitable gift annuities

 Charitable gift annuities allow donors to make a gift of cash or securities in exchange for a fixed income payment for life.
-These planned gifts are irrevocable and usually large.
-So these types of donors tend to have higher incomes and be at the age where they have already retired.
-Gift annuities will appeal more to donors who are fiscally conservative, as these types of gifts ensure they will still have an income.
+These planned gifts are irrevocable and usually large, so these donors tend to have higher incomes and be past retirement age.
+Gift annuities will appeal more to fiscally-conservative donors, as these types of gifts ensure they will still have an income.

 When modeling this donor profile, consider more wealth markers than you would with bequests.
-These donors are more likely to be mid or high level in their careers, have conservative stocks and other investments, and have a history of giving.
-They may not consider themselves wealthy, but they will be well-off or comfortable.
+These donors are more likely to be mid- or high-level in their careers, have conservative stocks and other investments, and have a history of giving.
+They may not consider themselves wealthy, but they will be financially well-off or comfortable.

 Charitable remainder trusts

 In a charitable remainder trust (annuity or unitrust), donors make a gift of cash or other assets and receive a fixed income for life.
 The remainder of the assets goes to the nonprofit.